The Missing Cross to Purity

 and learn the true humility of Christ the second Adam.

-And so all they that watch for the soul, must have the immortal eye;
+And so all those who watch for the soul, must have the immortal eye;

 and therefore all eyes must be kept above that which is mortal,